Dental Hygiene Certificate (DHCT)

 DHCT 2201 Clinical Practice I (3 Credits)

-3 credit hours (10 clinic) Prerequisite: DHCT 2101 and DHBS 2105.
-This introductory clinical course offers the student individual instruction and clinical practice in all phases of providing basic dental hygiene services.
+3 credit hours (10 clinic) This introductory clinical course offers the student individual instruction and clinical practice in all phases of providing basic dental hygiene services.
 Letter Graded

 DHCT 2202 Clinical Seminar I (3 Credits)

 3 credit hours (3 lec.)
-A continuation of information designed to provide an opportunity to enhance performance of procedures in a clinical setting.
-Emphasis will be place on patient management, care of appliances, caries recognition, pulp testing, and desensitization.
-Periodontal nomenclature and clinical characteristics of periodontal tissues in health and disease will be introduced.
+This course is a continuation of information that will enhance performance of procedures in a clinical setting.
+Emphasis will include patient management, evaluation and recall, instrumentation skills, and introduction to various specialties in dentistry.
 Letter Graded

 DHCT 2205 Dental Radiology II (1 Credit)

-1 credit hour (1 lec., 1 lab) An introduction to supplemental intra-oral techniques and basic extra-oral radiographic techniques including patient/film positioning and the resulting film.
+1 credit hour (1 lec., 1 lab) An introduction to supplemental intra-oral techniques and basic extra-oral radiographic techniques including patient/receptor positioning and the resulting image.
 Diagnostic information and normal radiographic anatomy of these various views will be presented.
 Letter Graded

 DHCT 2206 General Oral Pathology (3 Credits)